mropert/mropert.github.io/_posts/2025-12-03-enum_class_error_codes_part3.md

 On the other hand we have unrecoverable issues like device failures, programming errors, and generally most of the errors Vulkan can return.
 For these all we want to do is invoke some form of custom crash reporting before terminating.
-It might be _theoretically_ possible to handle a `VK_ERROR_DEVICE_LOST` by shutting down the whole graphics context and recreating a new one, but I don't see any game trying to do rather that going back to desktop and let the player restart the game.
+It might be _theoretically_ possible to handle a `VK_ERROR_DEVICE_LOST` by shutting down the whole graphics context and recreating a new one, but I don't see any game trying to do that rather than going back to desktop and let the player restart the game.

 ## Final thoughts on error handling